seba99317/sprawdzanie-list/README.md

 🌍 Search stations by country

-📡 Detect local radio devices and send playlists directly
+📡 Detect radios in local network and send playlists directly

 💾 Save lists to CSV

-♻️ Reset and restart the app instantly
+♻️ Reset and quick restart

 🔔 Automatic update checking